TudosaVictor/Project-Manual-Testing/README.md

    <h2> 1.1.5 Risks detected </h2>

-   - Project risks: lack of tester experience, documentation not updated with the current version of the software
+   - Project risks: lack of tester experience, documentation not updated with the current version of the software, only one tester for the project

-   - Product risks: high competion on market
+   - Product risks: validation constraints on the fields might might be too restrictive to the end user

 <h2>  1.1.6 Evaluating entry criteria </h2>